Get

 Final Thoughts

 Vaccinating your indoor cat for rabies is essential, even if they always stay inside your home or apartment.
 It will protect them and you from the fatal viral infection.
-Your cat should also receive core vaccines as recommended by your veterinarian.
+Your cat should also receive core vaccines as recommended by a veterinarian.

 Veterinarians recommend vaccinating cats when they’re still kittens.
 The risk of contracting diseases increases substantially if you wait until your cat is an adult to get them vaccinated.
 We hope the information we’ve given you today has been genuinely helpful and provided the insight you need about vaccinating your indoor cat for rabies.
 Veterinarians agree that the rabies vaccine is vital for your feline family member’s health and welfare.